Montezuma Well

 Montezuma Well irrigation ditch, used since antiquity, but rebuilt many times.

 The pithouse ruin; the two largest holes in the dirt floor held the timber which supported the roof.
 The holes around the edge reveal the outline of the structure.

-Montezuma Well (ʼHakthkyayva), a detached unit of Montezuma Castle National Monument, is a natural limestone sinkhole near the town of Rimrock, Arizona, through which some 1,500,000 USgal of water emerge each day from an underground spring.
+Montezuma Well (ʼHakthkyayva), a detached unit of Montezuma Castle National Monument, is a natural limestone sinkhole near the town of Lake Montezuma, Arizona, through which some 1,500,000 USgal of water emerge each day from an underground spring.
 It is located about 11 mi northeast of Montezuma Castle.

 The "well" measures 386 ft in diameter from rim to rim and contains a near-constant volume of spring water even in times of severe drought.
 The water is highly carbonated and contains high levels of arsenic.
 At least five endemic species, the most of any spring in the southwestern United States, are found exclusively in Montezuma Well: a diatom, the Montezuma Well springsnail, a water scorpion, the Hyalella montezuma amphipod, and the Motobdella montezuma leech.

 Montezuma Well's steady outflow has been used for irrigation since the 8th century.
 Part of a prehistoric irrigation ditch is preserved near the park's picnic ground, and portions of the ditch's original route are still in use today.

 As with Montezuma Castle, the label "Montezuma" is a misnomer: the Aztec emperor Montezuma had no connection to the site or the early indigenous peoples that occupied the area.